shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/110-data-inheritance.md

-[titleEn]: <>(Parent/Child)
+[titleEn]: <>(Data Inheritance)
-[titleDe]: <>(Parent/Child)
-[wikiUrl]: <>(../data-abstract-layer/parent-child?category=shopware-platform-en/data-abstraction-layer)

-# Parent/Child

-The parent/child concept is useful for entities with inheritance.
-The parent record has all required fields filled in and is a valid entity in itself.
-A child can now optionally overwrite fields which are different to the parent.
+It is possible to inherit data from a parent row this id called parent/child concept The parent record has all required fields filled in and is a valid entity in itself.
+A child can now optionally overwrite data which is different to the parent.

 ## Inherit a field